 5.2.
-Comparison between simulated and physical setups
+Comparison between Simulated and Physical Setups

-We now compare the QoS metrics for the HUNTER approach for the simulated (CloudSim) and physical setups (COSCO) (see Fig. 9).
+We now compare the QoS metrics for the HUNTER approach for the simulated (CloudSim) and physical setups (COSCO) (see Figure 9).
 Clearly, all QoS parameters increase with the rise of the number of jobs.
-Figs. 9(a), 9(b), 9(c), 9(d) and 9(e) show a performance comparison of simulated and physical setup for energy consumption, host temperature, SLA violation rate, cost and scheduling time.
-Naturally, we get higher energy consumption, SLA violation rates and scheduling times for the simulated setup as there are five times the number of hosts in that of the physical setup.
-COSCO allows us to conduct more accurate experiments which give us less noisy fine-tuning as the model adapts to volatile workloads.
-This describes why the average rise in the temperature with the number of jobs is lower for the physical setup.
-Moreover, due to the imprecise computation of the resource utilization metrics for the tasks and hosts, the experiments of CloudSim simulator gives results that have high deviation from the ones conducted on the physical platform.
-Scalability wise we are able to show that HUNTER is able to scale well when the number of workloads or host machines is large.
+Figures 9(a), 9(b), 9(c), 9(d) and 9(e) show a performance comparison of simulated and physical setup for energy consumption, host temperature, SLA violation rate, cost and scheduling time.
+Naturally, we get higher energy consumption, SLA violation rates and scheduling times for the simulated setup as there are five times the number of hosts in

+Figure 10: Coefficient of Variance for various metrics on the simulated platform.